John Seeberg

 Highly Recommended

-Northwest Naturals raw frozen cat food is made up of seven recipes with ratings varying between 4 and 5 stars.
+Northwest Naturals raw frozen product range is made up of seven recipes with ratings varying between 4 and 5 stars.
 The average rating of the range overall is 5 stars

 This range of food lists either animal meat, or fish, as the first ingredient.
 Carbohydrate is low and each recipe is rich in fat and moisture making this food a good diet option.